etcd-io/website/content/en/docs/v3.6/integrations.md

 - [etcd-manager](https://etcdmanager.io) - A modern, efficient, multi-platform and free etcd 3.x GUI & client tool.
 Available for Windows, Linux and Mac.
 - [etcd-backup-restore](https://github.com/gardener/etcd-backup-restore) -  Utility to periodic and incrementally backup and restore the etcd.
 - [etcdadm](https://github.com/kubernetes-sigs/etcdadm) - A command-line tool for operating an etcd cluster.
+- [etcd-defrag](https://github.com/ahrtr/etcd-defrag) - An easier to use and smarter etcd defragmentation tool.

 ## Libraries